IntractableQuery/vagrant-expressionengine2-application/README.md

 ~~~~~

 ## Usage
-The following example assume that your configurable properties are as follows:
+The following examples assume that your configurable properties are as follows:

 - _Hostname_: `my-project.dev`
 - _HTTP Port_: `8080`